DucAnhNTT/airflow-soda-snowflake/README.md

-# Movie recommend data pipeline with Azure
+# Data Pipeline Management with Airflow, Soda, and Snowflake
 This project is designed to provide practical experience with Airflow for workflow management, Soda for data quality checks, and Snowflake for secure and efficient data storage.

 ### Table of contents